About the Award

 The Early Career Conference Award (ECCA) was established in 2007.
 The purpose of the award is to provide the opportunity for those at the start of their career to attend the SLA Annual Conference, and benefit from the networking opportunities that SLA and SLA Europe provide.

 The 2014 ECCAs

-This year SLA Europe is offering three 2014 ECCAs jointly with the Academic, Leadership & Management, and Legal Divisions of SLA.
+This year SLA Europe is offering three 2014 ECCAs jointly with the Academic Division, Leadership & Management Division, and Legal Division (supported by Jones McClure Publishing) of SLA.
 As with previous years, the Early Career Conference Awards will provide invaluable opportunities for new library and information professionals to develop and establish themselves within their chosen sector.

 The Awards allow winners to attend the 2014 SLA Annual Conference and INFO-EXPO in Vancouver, Canada, 8 – 10 June 2014.

 Each Award is worth about $4000.
 It covers the full cost of Conference registration, hotel lodging, economy return airfare to Vancouver, and meals and appropriate incidental expenses.